rayes0/blog/content/media.md

 ## Horimiya {#horimiya}

-<span class="timestamp-wrapper"><span class="timestamp">08/02/21</span></span>
+<span class="timestamp-wrapper"><span class="timestamp">&lt;08/02/21&gt;</span></span>

 > I bet everyone has a side they don't show anyone else.
 >
-> (Hori) Vol. 1
+> (Hori)

 I really enjoyed this manga, perhaps for it's constant visual variation, interesting romance and character development, or humour.
 Story-wise, the first couple volumes in particular were incredibly well structured, showing the evolving relationship between Miyamura and Hori and some snippets of flashbacks to Miyamura's middle school life and Hori's family situation, all interlaced in humorous romcom moments.
 Starting around volume 6, there was a stagnant phase where not much was happening, the plot wasn't advancing and neither was the character development.
-Personally, I think a slice of life type series need to make up for lack of action-based plot with character development.
+Personally, I think a slice of life type series [need to make up](#toradora-yuyuko-takemiya) for lack of action-based plot with character development.
 The romance development in the series in some ways feels similar to [Golden Time](https://en.wikipedia.org/wiki/Golden_Time_(novel_series)), which I presume you would also enjoy if you liked Horimiya.
 The art in the series is great, the covers are very nice, and you can tell, as with many other long running manga, the artist's art improves over the course of the series.

 The characters were a big reason I liked this series.
 Miyamura has piercings and tattoos, Hori is a cute girl that likes horror and is slightly sadistic, Yuki wears her sleeves over her hands all the time, Sengoku is so thin he wears seven shirts to pad himself up, Remi is an insect lover, Sawada is terrified of all guys but Miyamura, Iura is a ball of energy and enthusiasm, Yanagi has terrible eyes.
 You can imagine the humour of these characters put together, especially when the manga deals with the idea of internal and external self.